vxvfaq/vxvfaq/README.rst

 Is it possible to obtain interests on holding or staking VXV?
 -------

-No, it is not possible.
+No, it is not possible at the moment.
+There are talks about developing a feature to “lease” your VXV (leasing the access to datasets), potentially resulting in some kind of income, but this is a long-term goal.

 Will there be VXV buybacks from Vectorspace AI company?
 -------